Dr Jen George | Founding Director

 Courtney Greenwood | Analyst

 Courtney works with Comcorp bringing a deep understanding to the data informing purpose and strategy.
 As our data analyst she provides support in research and developing tools for quantitative analysis.
 Courtney has BComm BPsych(Hons) and recently completed her Masters of Research in Psychology focusing on the progression to expertise and decision-making in uncertain and time-pressured environments.
 She is currently undertaking her PhD.
 She also has experience in wellbeing in schools and in psychometric assessments for organisational selection and development.

 Rachel is an educator and researcher.
 She works with Comcorp to facilitate strategic and community initiatives, drawing on experience in curriculum and pastoral leadership roles in Australian schools and internationally, as well as governance in the Not-for-Profit sector.
 Rachel has a BA(Hons), MTeach, and MBA and is currently undertaking a PhD in Education.

 Lyndal joins Comcorp with the view to benefitting communities through the axes of research and practice.
 Her formal training in counselling has enabled her to support leaders across diverse contexts over the last 25 years, including in educational institutions and church communities, in Australia and overseas.

 As an educator, Lyndal is passionate about creating ecosystems that enable deep learning and connection.
-She is completing a MEd in Educational Psychology, with an interest in teacher wellbeing and professional development.
+She recently completed a MEd in Educational Psychology, with an interest in teacher wellbeing and professional development, and is currently undertaking a Doctor of Education.
 Lyndal has a broad understanding of educational practice in Australia, having taught the Arts and English in both government and independent schools.